Hi David. Please can you start by introducing yourself and telling us a little bit about your background?

 How long have you been working for Trelleborg?

 I’ve held a number of positions during my time here.
 I started out as a project manager back in 2011, working on a big project in West Africa.
 This lasted about two to three years, and after that I became a design manager and was in charge of all the design analyses and computations we can perform when working on specific projects.
-Two years ago my position changed again, and I became a technical manager.
+Two years ago my position changed, and I became the technical manager.
 So, in addition to the design aspect, I now have the responsibility for the industrialisation of our products as well as the R&D activities.

 Can you explain to our readers what you mean by the industrialisation of products?

 For each order we get, we have to write the manufacturing procedures as every order requires a specific hose.
 We have technicians in the team who are in charge of writing these procedures.
 When we develop a new product we also have to think how we’re going to manufacture it in the workshop.
 This is the industrialisation of a product.